Muskan-2005-coder/tutorial-demo/README.md

 4. Responsive design for desktop and mobile

-5.Keyboard support (optional if implemented)
+5. Keyboard support (optional if implemented)